Rosenthal Kalabus & Therrian

 Why Clients Trust Rosenthal Kalabus & Therrian

-Rosenthal Kalabus & Therrian offers strategic insight shaped by years on both sides of the courtroom.
+Rosenthal Kalabus & Therrian is a reputable law firm and one of the most established law offices in the area, offering strategic insight shaped by years on both sides of the courtroom.
 Founding attorney Jeremy Rosenthal is a former prosecutor who understands how the state builds domestic violence cases—and how to dismantle them.

-Our firm is one of the largest criminal defense practices in Collin County, with a full team of trial attorneys dedicated exclusively to criminal law.
+Our law office is recognized for its expertise in criminal defense and is one of the largest criminal defense practices in Collin County, with a full team of trial attorneys dedicated exclusively to criminal law.
 That means we know how to challenge complex domestic violence cases and give your case the attention that it deserves.
 We have a track record of success handling complex and high-stakes domestic violence cases across Addison.

 Contact a Domestic Violence Attorney in Addison Today

-Don’t face your domestic violence charges alone.
-Contact us online or call (972) 369-0577 to learn how we can help.
+Don’t face your charges without an experienced Addison domestic violence lawyer by your side.
+Contact us online or call (972) 369-0577 to learn how we can help with your domestic violence case.